DualEarth/IMPaCS/README.md

 ### Model Components
 #### impacts.py
-**Distance Calculation**: Essential for determining the affected area by an impact, based on the geographical coordinates.
+**Distance Calculation**: For determining the affected area by an impact, based on the geographical coordinates.
 **Class IMPAaCS**: The central class of the model, initializing with various parameters like grid information, impact melt depth, and SiO2 content.
-**Model Dynamics**: Includes methods like update for simulating impacts and state_dynamics for altering the chemical composition of grid cells.
+**Model Dynamics**: Simulating impacts and state_dynamics for altering the chemical composition of grid cells.
-**Visualization and Analysis**: Functions for categorizing and visualizing SiO2 content, and methods for analyzing the vertical distribution of SiO2.
+**Visualization and Analysis**: Categorizing and visualizing SiO2 content, and analyzing the vertical distribution of SiO2.
 #### run_full_impacts.py
 **Grid Initialization**: Sets up a grid system for the simulation, ensuring correct dimensions.
 **Impact Size and Frequency**: Defines meteorite size categories and calculates impact frequencies based on historical data.
 **Simulation Loop**: Iteratively simulates impacts, updating the IMPAaCS model with each event.
-**Data Analysis and Saving**: Analyzes and saves the state of the model at each simulation step, allowing for detailed examination of impact effects.
+**Data Analysis and Saving**: Analyzes and saves the state of the model at each simulation step, allowing for examination of impact effects.

 ## Selected results